christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 ### Convolutional Neural Networks (CNNs) Definition
 Convolutional Neural Networks (CNNs) are a type of deep learning model specifically designed to process structured data like images.
-They are advanced machine learning vision models, we often encounter beside vision transformers.
+They are advanced machine learning vision models, we often encounter beside vision transformers (ViTs).
 CNNs leverage a mathematical operation called convolution, which allows them to automatically identify patterns and features within images through multiple processing layers.

 ### Convolutional Neural Networks (CNNs) Example
 Think of an image as a 2D matrix filled with pixel values.
 A CNN applies a filter (or kernel) over this matrix to perform convolution, extracting features such as edges or textures.
 For instance, when a 3x3 filter is applied to an image, it slides across the matrix, performing element-wise multiplication and summing the results to generate a feature map that highlights specific characteristics.